direktt/direktt-plugin/guides/user-guide.md

 | Subscription Link | Direktt Admin Console / WP Dashboard | Tap link → Open in app (or prompted to install) | No \- will prompt |
 | Channel Handle | Set in Direktt Admin Console | Enter handle in app’s Add Channel screen and tap Add | Yes |

----
+### **Tips**

-Pro Tip: Make it easy for users - share your handle, QR code, or subscription link wherever you promote your channel\!
+* Make it easy for users - share your handle, QR code, or subscription link wherever you promote your channel\!

----

-If you need help locating your subscription QR code, link, or handle, refer to the Direktt Admin Console or WordPress Dashboard.
+* If you need help locating your subscription QR code, link, or handle, refer to the Direktt Admin Console or WordPress Dashboard.
 For further support, contact Direktt support.

 ## Built in Admin Features

-## **Admin Features in the Direktt Mobile App**
+### **Admin Features in the Direktt Mobile App**

 The Direktt mobile app lets channel administrators manage communication, send bulk messages, and access admin-specific links - right from their mobile device.